jagregory/abrash-black-book/src/chapter-25.md

 ;  for use with modes 0Dh, 0Eh, 0Fh, 10h, and 12h.
 ; By Michael Abrash.
 ;
-stack   segment para stack ‘STACK'
+stack   segment para stack 'STACK'
         db      512 dup(?)
 stack   ends
 ;